Notice regarding the quality of machine translation

 If the CMA refuses to issue the recognition of professional qualification, the applicant may initiate, within two months of notification of the refusal of the CMA, a legal challenge before the relevant administrative court.
 Similarly, if the person concerned wishes to challenge the CMA's decision to submit it to a compensation measure, he must first initiate a graceful appeal with the prefect of the department in which the CMA is based, within two months of notification of the decision.
 CMA.
 If he does not succeed, he may opt for a litigation before the relevant administrative tribunal.

-To go further Articles 3 to 3-2 of Decree 98-246 of 2 April 1998; decree of 28 October 2009 under the decrees of 29 May 1997 and 2 April 1998 relating to the procedure for recognising the professional qualifications of a professional national of a Member State of the European Community or another State party to the Agreement on the European Economic Area.
+For further information: Articles 3 to 3-2 of Decree 98-246 of 2 April 1998; decree of 28 October 2009 under the decrees of 29 May 1997 and 2 April 1998 relating to the procedure for recognising the professional qualifications of a professional national of a Member State of the European Community or another State party to the Agreement on the European Economic Area.